AllenPeng0209/Rebloom/docs/product-requirements.md

 ## 1. Executive Summary

 Rebloom is an AI-powered mental health companion app designed to provide personalized, accessible, and judgment-free therapeutic support.
-Inspired by the success of Ash (by Slingshot AI), Rebloom aims to democratize mental health care through advanced conversational AI technology.
+Inspired by the success of Dolphin (by Slingshot AI), Rebloom aims to democratize mental health care through advanced conversational AI technology.

 ### 1.1 Vision Statement
 To create the most empathetic and effective AI mental health companion that helps users achieve emotional wellness, personal growth, and resilience through personalized therapeutic interactions.